 European businesses have more than doubled their use of cloud solutions over the last five years and are demanding green digital solutions to drive their business and growth, but an unfinished policy framework means lost opportunities for financing the development and deployment of green digital solutions.
 It also means a risk of increasing internal market obstacles and difficulties in procurement of green digital technology solutions.
-This works against the ambition of an accelerated transition.
+This works against the ambition of accelerating the green and energy transitions.